Civics: Government

 JFK Center for Performing ArtsJohn F. Kennedy Center for the Performing Arts borders the Potomac River northwest of the Lincoln Memorial.
 Drama groups, ballet and opera companies, and orchestras from all parts of the world perform in this modern building.
 The Kennedy Center also serves as the permanent residence of the American Film Institute, the Washington Opera, and the National Symphony Orchestra.

-National Zoological Park is a zoo about 2 miles north of the White House.
+National Zoo is about 2 miles north of the White House.
 The zoo contains more than 4,000 animals.
 Pentagon Building, the headquarters of the Department of Defense, is known as the world's largest office building.
 It covers 29 acres in Arlington, Virginia, across the Potomac from Washington.
 Arlington National Cemetery, which lies northwest of the Pentagon in Arlington, contains the graves of thousands of men and women who served in the United States armed forces.
 It includes the Tomb of the Unknowns, where four unidentified servicemen who died in action are buried.
 The cemetery also includes the gravesites of President John F. Kennedy and his wife, Jacqueline; and of President William Howard Taft.

 Marine Corps War Memorial, north of Arlington Cemetery, ranks among Washington's most famous monuments.
 Often called the Iwo Jima Statue, this dramatic bronze sculpture shows five marines and a Navy medical corpsman raising the American flag on the island of Iwo Jima during World War II.
 Mount Vernon was the private estate of George Washington.
 It is located in Fairfax County, Virginia, about 15 miles south of the city.
 The first President's home, many of his belongings, and his grave are there.